justincordova/findu/README.md

-# FindU - College Dating App MVP
+# FindU – College Dating & Social Discovery App

 ## **Project Overview**

-**FindU** is a mobile-first dating app exclusively for college students.
-Designed for authenticity and safety, it connects users based on their campus, interests, and goals—without the noise of generic dating apps.
+**FindU** is a mobile-first social discovery and dating app built exclusively for college students.
+Focused on authenticity and safety, it helps students connect through their campus community, shared interests, and personal goals without the distractions of generic dating platforms.

 ### **Core Mission**